pavitranew/session-3/readme.md

 git init
 ```

-Configuring Git - only if you haven't done this before, and you only need to do this once:
+Configuring Git for the first time - only if you haven't done this before - you only need to do this once:

 ```
 git config